-Well, it is not that simple because for me the Freya has the edge in sound quality.
+Well, it is not that simple because the Freya has the edge in sound quality for me.
 The highs are improved.
 The midrange is more present.
 You also get more accessories.
 A Lightning adapter alone will cost you 20 dollars.

 I enjoyed the Kinera Freya and I believe it to be exactly where it should be price-wise.
-They strike a balance in performance and price that works in the modern market.
+They strike a balance in terms of performance and price that works in the modern market.

-The balance also exists in the fact that the Kinera Freyas has a touch of the old world charm and craftsmanship mingled in with modern technology.
+The balance also exists in the fact that the Kinera Freyas has a touch of old-world charm and craftsmanship mingled in with modern technology.

 Do I have any complaints about the Kinera Freya?
 First of all, I dare not say because I do not want to insult the Gods.
 But it is not that at all.
 It’s the fact that I do not have any.
 The Gods are happy.
 I can tell.
 The Seidr magic has worked and it has pleased the Gods, myself, and I am sure it will please you.
 Enjoy!